Dream Theater: Formation (1985–1987)

-Dream Theater (then-Majesty) was formed in Massachusetts in 1985 when guitarist John Petrucci, bassist John Myung, and drummer Mike Portnoy decided to form a band while attending Berklee College of Music in Boston.
+In 1985, guitarist John Petrucci, bassist John Myung, and drummer Mike Portnoy decided to form a band while attending Berklee College of Music in Boston.
 Petrucci and Myung were childhood friends from Kings Park, New York, and met Portnoy of Long Beach, New York while at Berklee.
 The trio started by covering Rush and Iron Maiden songs in the rehearsal rooms at Berklee.

-Myung, Petrucci, and Portnoy joined on the name Majesty for their newly formed group.
+Myung, Petrucci, and Portnoy agreed on the name Majesty for their newly formed group.
 According to The Score So Far... documentary, they were waiting in line for tickets to a Rush concert at the Berklee Performance Center while listening to the band on a boom box.
-Portnoy commented that the ending of the song "Bastille Day" (from the album Caress of Steel) sounded "majestic".
-It was then decided that Majesty would be the band's name.
+Portnoy commented that the ending of the song "Bastille Day" sounded "majestic".

-The trio then set out to fill the remaining positions in the group.
-Petrucci asked his high school bandmate Kevin Moore to play the keyboard.
-After he accepted the position, another friend from home, Chris Collins, was recruited as lead vocalist after band members heard him sing a cover of "Queen of the Reich" by Queensrÿche.
+Petrucci asked his high school bandmate Kevin Moore to play the keyboard, and another friend from home, Chris Collins, was recruited as lead vocalist after band members heard him sing a cover of "Queen of the Reich" by Queensrÿche.
 During this time, Portnoy, Petrucci, and Myung's hectic schedules forced them to abandon their studies to concentrate on their music, as they did not feel they could learn more in college.
 Moore also left his college, SUNY Fredonia, to concentrate on the band.